2/19/2025

 Gilad Yavetz

 Yeah, again, a great question.
 Thanks.
-So this relates exactly to the strategy we announced in the past that NLite will remain primary in IPP and of course Greenfield Developer.
-So the profit means that we expect to hold at least 70% of the stake in our portfolio long-term.
-So the fact that currently we are growing to 88% means that we have some meat in order to perform some sell-downs to accelerate some of our growth, the equity resources for that and still maintain our strategy to hold the majority of at least 70% of our portfolio.
-I'd like to remind that the sell-down that we did right now was in a very high valuation with a premium of about $380,000 per factor megawatt.
-And it attributed only 1% of our portfolio.
+So this relates exactly to the strategy we announced, you know, in the past that Enlight will remain primary in IPP and, of course, Greenfield developer.
+It means that we expect to hold at least 70% of the stake in our portfolio long term.
+So the fact that currently we are growing to 88% means that we have some meat in order to perform some sell-downs to accelerate some of our growth, the equity resources for that, and still maintain our strategy to hold the majority of at least 70% of our portfolio.
+I'd like to remind that the sell-down that we did right now was in a very high valuation with a premium of about $380,000 per factor of megawatts, and it attributed only 1% of our portfolio.

 speaker